What Will Happen To The Border Wall After Biden’s 60-day Review?

 “People were optimistic.
 They were excited,” she said.
 “We were, we were just enjoying the moment.
 Understanding, ‘Okay, well, tomorrow, we need to examine it and figure it out.
 But tonight, we're gonna celebrate.’”

-Biden ordered a 60-day pause on wall construction to begin on Jan.
+Biden ordered a pause and 60-day review of wall construction to begin on Jan.
 27 at the latest, according to his executive order.
 But it’s uncertain what will happen after those 60 days — around March 27.

 “I think this is, this can be great news.
 But we're still just cautious, concerned, holding our breath,” said Norma Herrera, an activist in the Rio Grande Valley.